GNOME/nautilus/README.md

 This is [Nautilus](https://wiki.gnome.org/Apps/Nautilus), the file manager for GNOME.

+## Supported version
+Only latest Nautilus version 3.30 as provided upstream is supported.
+Try out the [Flatpak nightly](https://wiki.gnome.org/Apps/Nightly) installation before filling issues to ensure the installation is reproducible and doesn't have downstream changes on it.
+In case you cannnot reproduce in the nightly installation, don't hesitate to file an issue in your distribution.

 ## Hacking on Nautilus

 To build the development version of Nautilus and hack on the code